Bulbs or Geophytes?

-- Remove the bulbs from the soil carefully, making sure not to damage the bulb.
+- Remove the bulbs from the soil carefully, making sure not to damage them.

 - Brush off excess soil.

-- Set bulb aside for a few days in a shady area to dry.
+- Set bulbs aside for a few days in a shady area to dry.

 - Dust bulbs with a fungicide to prevent rotting during storage.

 - Set bulbs aside in a vermiculite or peat moss-filled box, ensuring bulbs aren’t touching one another.

 - Store in a cool location, preferably 40 to 55 degrees Fahrenheit.

 - Inspect bulbs throughout the winter to add moisture to the packing material and to look for mildew.
 Gently scrape off any mildew that may be occurring and dust bulbs with sulfur.

 - Trim foliage down to about 2 inches above the corm prior to the first frost of the season.

 - Remove the corm from the soil carefully.